Yoga Noga Reyoga; my first film

 The competing monks idea was chosen largely for practical reasons.
 I imagined the monks would be seated meditating for the most part and thus would not move very much.
 I had hoped that this would make it easier for a novice animator, but I couldn’t have been more wrong.
 The lack of grand movements shifted the focus to the subtleties, which proved exceptionally difficult as a first project.

-The film took about three months to make in the end which included learning compositing and sound design too.
-It was painful, but hugely satisfying to have done all aspects of animated film production.
+The film took about three months to make in the end which included learning how to composit video and do the sound design too.
+It was tough, but hugely satisfying to have done all aspects of animated film production.
 Now I had both the technical skills and the overview of how it all fitted together.

-Amazingly, it went on to win “Best Animation” at The Byron Bay and The European Spiritual Film Festival, and I got the perfect job in the games industry in the end.
+Amazingly, it screened at festivals like Annecy and went on to win “Best Animation” at The Byron Bay and The European Spiritual Film Festival.
+But best of all, I got that dream job in the games industry!